dev4press/coreactivity/readme.txt

 = Where can I configure the plugin? =
 Open the newly added top level `CoreActivity` panel, and there you will find the 'Settings' page.

+= How the events detection is working? =
+Plugin uses system of filters and actions in WordPress (and supported plugins) to hook and process information and log events based on that.
+If the changes to the website are done by direct database manipulation via queries or custom functions that don't use established procedures, plugin can't detect such events.

+= How are the log entries stored? =
+Plugin creates 3 new database tables where all events are registered, and all the events logged.

 == Changelog ==
 = 1.0 (2020.09.16) =
 * First official release